Last updated on

 This easy meatball recipe is best served over mashed potatoes, noodles, or rice.
 In addition, you can serve your meatballs with a side salad and dinner rolls.

-IN THE FRIDGE: Store leftover homemade meatballs in an airtight container in the refrigerator for up to 4 days.
+Keep any remaining homemade meatballs fresh by placing them in an airtight container inside the fridge, where they'll stay good for up to 4 days.

-IN THE FREEZER: You can freeze the cooked meatballs for up to 1 month.
-Allow the meatballs to thaw in the refrigerator overnight before heating and serving.
+Freezer Option: To extend their shelf life, you can freeze the cooked meatballs for as long as 1 month.
+For best results, let them thaw in the refrigerator overnight before reheating and serving.

 Salisbury Steak Meatballs